Simran-B/docker-library-docs/arangodb/content.md

 ### Using the instance

-In order to use the running instance from an application, link the container
+In order to use the running instance from an application, link the container:

 ```console
 unix> docker run -e ARANGO_RANDOM_ROOT_PASSWORD=1 --name my-app --link arangodb-instance:db-link %%IMAGE%%